 After first connecting, you must hard refresh the Chameleon Builder before Mixpanel shows as an option within your Segmentation filters.

 The numbers of people showing exported within Mixpanel and showing as matching within Chameleon may vary if some users have not been seen since Chameleon was installed (therefore Chameleon has not "seen" these users and will not have those in the database.)

 You can leverage this to create groups of users based on your product data within Mixpanel and then target those users with relevant in-product Experiences from Chameleon.

-When creating a Target Audience within Chameleon, you will be able to combine membership of a Mixpanel cohort, along with other targeting filters (e.g. whether a user did/did not complete another Tour, or data from other sources, such as Salesforce etc.)
+When creating an audience Segment in Chameleon, you will be able to combine membership of a Mixpanel cohort, along with other targeting filters (e.g. whether a user did/did not complete another Tour, or data from other sources, such as Salesforce etc.)

 You can also send webhooks from Mixpanel (e.g. using the Journeys feature) to Chameleon to update user data and consequently trigger an in-product Experience.